my dentist blackwood logo

 Severity of TMJ Disorder

 The severity of TMJ dysfunction or muscle overactivity can influence recovery.
-People with long-standing or more advanced symptoms may take longer to notice relief.
+Patients with long-standing or more advanced symptoms may take longer to notice relief.
 Sometimes, multiple sessions may be suggested as part of a broader TMJ management plan.

 Overall Health and Healing Response

 Your overall health has a significant impact on how well your body heals.
-Chronic stress, fatigue, or ongoing inflammation may slow recovery.
+Chronic stress, fatigue, or persistent inflammation may slow recovery.
 Lifestyle factors, including smoking or heavy alcohol use, can also reduce the body’s ability to heal effectively.

 Adherence to Aftercare Guidelines